 The efficient collection, analysis, and storage of student information is essential to improve the education of our students.
 As the use of student data increases as technology advances, the need to exercise care in the handling of confidential student information intensified.
-The privacy of students and the use of confidential student information is protected by federal and state laws, including FERPA.
+The privacy of students and the use of confidential student information intensified and state laws, including FERPA.

 Student information is compiled and used to evaluate as well as improve Washington's education system and improve transitions from high school to postsecondary education or the workforce.
-Washington Virtual Academies aligns its practice with the policies and practices required by the Office of the Superintendent of Public Instruction to ensure the proper collection, protection, storage, and use of confidential student information stored within student information systems (Skyward and The Online School).
+Washington Virtual Academies aligns its practice with the policies and practices required by the Office of the Superintendent of Public Instruction to ensure the proper collection, protection, storage, and use of confidential student information systems (Skyward and The Online School).